"To identify, equip, place, and support individuals called to be Chaplains of the incarcerated."

 We provide regularly scheduled onsite and remote church services, as well as individual inmate visits.
+We support inmate aftercare programs and housing.
 We supply Bibles, Bible study courses, spiritual study materials, and related spiritual non-fiction books to inmates.
 These are used to stock Magic Valley jail libraries, as well as to fill individual requests for materials.

 Our service dates: